Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 - When your eyes water, close them and picture the flame’s image.

-Why it helps: Builds focus, strengthens the ability to concentrate, and quickly quiets mental noise.
+Why it helps: It builds focus, strengthens concentration, and helps quickly quiet mental noise.

 7. Sound & Vibration Meditation